Actipro/WPF-Controls/Documentation/topics/syntaxeditor/web-languages-addon/xml/parsing.md

 ## Parse Errors

-Parse errors are reported from the parserand the validator.
+Parse errors are reported from the parser and the validator.
 They are passed back in the [IXmlParseData](xref:ActiproSoftware.Text.Languages.Xml.Implementation.IXmlParseData).[Errors](xref:ActiproSoftware.Text.Parsing.IParseErrorProvider.Errors) property.

 The parser reports errors as it performs syntax and semantic analysis of document text.
 The [validator](validator.md) for the language can also report errors when the XML doesn't conform to the schemas loaded in the [ schema resolver](schema-resolver.md).

 When the language is used in a SyntaxEditor control, the parse errors will have squiggle lines under them and mouse hovering over the squiggle lines will show IntelliPrompt quick info tips with error descriptions.